oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/printing.md

 # Printing in Oscar

 ## The 2+1 new print modes
-We propose two user print modes `:details` and `:oneline` and one internal print mode `:supercompact`.
+Oscar has two user print modes `:details` and `:oneline` and one internal print mode `:supercompact`.
 The latter is for use during recursion, e.g. to print the `base_ring(X)` when in `:oneline` mode.
 It exists to make sure that `:oneline` stays compact and human readable.